Menu

 LEARNING OBJECTIVES: After attending this workshop, participants will be able to:

 This training is approved by APT Approved Provider 99-050 for 3 Non-Contact CE hours.
-Trainings are not recorded.

-Intermediate Level | Play Therapy Special Topics
+Foundational Level | Play Therapy Skills and Methods, Play Therapy Special Topics

 VIRTUAL: This will be a virtual workshop.
 Participants will be awarded APT NON-CONTACT CE after successful completion of a post test.
 Participants are requested to be present and visible throughout the presentation to facilitate engagement.